Table of Contents

 Commands Introduction

 DSharpPlus.Commands is a new universal command framework designed with a "write-once, use-anywhere" mindset.
 Previously when developing bots with DSharpPlus, you'd have to choose between text commands through DSharpPlus.CommandsNext, or slash commands through DSharpPlus.SlashCommands.
-With DSharpPlus.Commands, you can have both.
+With DSharpPlus.Commands, you can have both and more.
 This framework is designed to be easy to use, and easy to extend.

 Hello World